The 1940 Walking Liberty half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 |1940 S||San Francisco||4,550,000|

-The 1940 S half dollar is worth around $9 in good condition.
-In very fine condition the value is around $16 and in extremely fine condition the value is around $18.
-In uncirculated condition the price is around $45 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 63 can sell for around $80.
+The 1940 S half dollar is worth around $14 in good condition.
+In very fine condition the value is around $15.50.
+In extremely fine condition the value is around $19.
+In uncirculated condition the price is around $55 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 63 can sell for around $100.

 Good- The rims of the coin are defined.
-The motto "IN GOD WE TRUST" on the front of the coin is readable.
+The motto "IN GOD WE TRUST" is readable.

 Very fine- The lines on Lady Liberty's skirt look sharp.
 There is a small amount of wear on Lady Liberty's right arm and breast.